StevanFreeborn/blog.stevanfreeborn.com/src/Blog/wwwroot/posts/how-building-a-discord-bot-made-me-a-better-developer/index.md

 What I thought would be straightforward turned into a crash course in building resilient network clients.
 By the time I had a working `DiscordGatewayClient` that could stay connected reliably, I'd learned a bunch of things that made me a better developer.

 Here's what building this bot taught me.
 I am hoping maybe some of it will be useful for your projects too.

+> [!NOTE]
+> The complete source for the bot is available on [GitHub](https://github.com/StevanFreeborn/steves-bot) if you want to see how it all fits together.
+You can also find more details on Discord's [Gateway documentation](https://discord.com/developers/docs/events/gateway) if you want to understand the protocol better.

 ## Abstractions Are Worth The Extra Work